• Skip to primary navigation

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-• NOTE: Use something tearless if your child is at a stage where they could reach up and touch their face
+• NOTE: Use something tearless if your child is at a stage where they might reach up and touch their face

 • 1 cup of water